sirixdb/sirix/README.md

   println("Something went wrong ${response.message}")
 }
 ```
 First, an empty database with the name `database` with some metadata is created, second the XML-fragment is stored with the name `resource1`.
 The PUT HTTP-Request is idempotent.
 Another PUT-Request with the same URL endpoint would just delete the former database and resource and create the database/resource again.
+Note that every request now has to contain an `HTTP-Header` which content type it sends and which resource-type it expects (`Content-Type: application/xml` and `Accept: application/xml`) for instance.
+This is needed as we now support the storage of and retrieval of XML or JSON-data.
+The following sections show the API for usage with out binary and in-memory XML representation.

 The HTTP-Response should be 200 and the HTTP-body yields: